Slavery, freedom or perpetual servitude? - the Joseph Knight case

 Extract from page 34 of Knight v Wedderburn.
 Crown copyright, National Records of Scotland, CS235/K/2/2.
 Here a similar case which progressed through the English courts, Smith v Gould in 1706, is referenced.

 Transcription of image: Book first Chapter fourteenth Treating of Master and Servant Says, "And now it first laid down (Salk: 666) That a slave or Negroe the Instant he lands in England becomes a free man that is the Law will protect him in enjoyment of his person And his property Yet with regard to any right...

-Wedderburn then appealed to the Court of Session, Scotland's supreme civil court.
-His main argument was that slavery and perpetual servitude were different states, and that in Scots law, Knight, even though he was not recognised as a enslaved person, and was still bound to provide perpetual service in the same manner as an indentured servant or an apprenticed artisan.
+Wedderburn appealed to the Court of Session, Scotland's supreme civil court.
+He argued that slavery and perpetual servitude were different states, and that in Scots law, Knight, even though he was not recognised as a enslaved person, was still bound to provide perpetual service in the same manner as an indentured servant or an apprenticed artisan.